 7. Cupcake Sprinkles

 If you want to add sprinkles to your cupcakes, do it right after you frost.
-I usually frost 5 or so, then go back and sprinkle.
-They will stick right to where you put them.
-If you wait, the frosting will dry a tiny bit and they will just sprinkle right off the cupcake.
+I usually frost 5 or so cupcakes and then go back and the sprinkles.
+They will stick right where you put them.
+If you wait longer, the frosting will dry a tiny bit and they will just fall right off the cupcake.

 8. Cupcake Decorating Ideas

 Of course, there are so many cupcake decorating ideas for every holiday and celebration.
-Here are some of our favorites from Somewhat Simple –
+Here are some of our favorites decorating ideas that we’ve come up with.
+If you have any other suggestions, we’d love to hear about them in the comments below!

 - Graduation Cupcakes